tr1s/tris-shopify-webpack-boilerplate/readme.md

 * The quick and safe but less optimized way: **Leave the file with the imported libraries as a separate script included in `layout/theme.liquid`**

-For example in the [Debut Theme](https://themes.shopify.com/themes/debut/styles/default), the file called `vendor.js` contains all these types of libraries, so you can just move this file back into the `layout/theme.liquid` for the time being if you don't want the store fully optimized.
-That or you might be in a time crunch and will get to it later, right?
+For example in the [Debut Theme](https://themes.shopify.com/themes/debut/styles/default), the file called `vendor.js` contains all these types of libraries, so you can just move this file back into the `assets` folder for now and you'll be fine, I promise.

 ## CSS Frameworks